 1 medium bell pepper, diced

-Put water, bouillon, Cajun spice and 1 Tbs. nutritional yeast into a medium-size saucepan.
+Put water, bouillon, Cajun spice, chili powder and nutritional yeast into a medium-size saucepan.
 Bring to a boil.
 Add quinoa.
 Cover and return to a boil, then reduce heat to medium.
-Cook until done (15–20 minutes).
+Cook for 15–20 minutes (until tender).
 Set aside.
 Heat oil in a sauté pan over medium heat.
 Add garlic, onions, bell pepper and celery.
-Cook for about 10 minutes then add the remaining nutritional yeast (1 Tbs.).
 Cook for 15–20 minutes, until veggies are very tender.
-Add veggies and chopped scallions to the quinoa, and stir to combine.
+Add veggies to the quinoa; stir to combine.
 Serve warm or at room temperature.
+Serves 4.

 Benefits of Nutritional Yeast

 - With 18 amino acids, nutritional yeast is a complete protein.
 It is considered to be 55% high quality protein.
 In addition to that, it has 15 minerals.